 We spent around two-three hours exploring the site, and we would’ve stayed longer if the fog had not waved back in.
 Though spirits were low, we tried to make the best of it.
 After all, we were at one of the World Wonders, we had actually conquered the Inca Trail, and it wasn’t pouring rain.
 For that I am grateful.

-Well, seeing as we did the trek in January, which is the rainy season, we knew the weather might not be on our side.
+Well, seeing as we did the Inca Trail hike in January, which is the rainy season, we knew the weather might not be on our side.
 However, no matter the season, the trek is beautiful and you’ll feel proud to have done it.

 Machu Picchu is well worth the trip, and I’m certain that I will come back to Peru and to The Lost City one day.
 Only next time I’m soooo taking the train!